Macchina-CLI/macchina/README.md

 ---

 ## Features <a name="features"></a>
-Macchina, in its current state, displays basic system information such as:
+Macchina displays basic system information such as:
 - Hostname
 - Operating system
 - Kernel version